Uzbekistan - Snippets of Information

 Is Uzbekistan Part of Russia?

-Uzbekistan was a Soviet socialist republic from 1924 until 1991 and have maintained . diplomatic relations with Russia.
+Uzbekistan was a Soviet socialist republic from 1924 until 1991 and has maintained diplomatic relations with Russia.
 Uzbekistan remained within the rouble-zone until November 1993, but has since moved politically away from the Russian Federation.

 Is Uzbekistan a Poor Country?